 The Leo I wire uses an ultra purity gold silver hybrid mix of wire.
-For Leo 2, the mixed has changed to a palladium-plated silver & Litz silver hybrid wire mix.
+For Leo 2, the mix has changed to a palladium-plated silver & Litz silver hybrid wire mix.
 Now if you check closely you will notice that the description is prefixed by the phrase “golden ratio’ for both Leonidas 1 and 2.
 What does this mean?

-In geometry, this is a mathematical equation and more popularly known by its short name, Phi or the symbol φ or perhaps even more accurately tau or τ.
+In geometry, this is a mathematical equation and is more popularly known by its short name, Phi or the symbol φ or perhaps even more accurately tau or τ.
 It appears all over the place really in art, architecture, web design but the core concept is when used it produces an organic and natural-looking composition that is aesthetically pleasing or logical to the eye.

 Golden Ratio in Cabling

 In wire mixes such as silver and palladium, it is the golden ratio’s infinite number 1.6180339887…: 1 that is significant.
 This formula is used to create a unique layering of strands that share no common resonant pattern.

 The concept here is that stored energy in the signal is released with a timing that is irregular on a per wire basis.
 If each strand uses the golden ratio formula then each strand will have its own unique sequence that will never be in conflict with any other paired strand.

 The less chance of different strands sharing common resonance signatures then the lower the level of resonance detected and the higher the purity of the signal will be in the wire.
 This is particularly important in the Leonidas 2 which uses a hybrid of metal stranding that includes palladium, a known high resistance precious metal and silver, a highly conductive metal.

 The original Leonidas was the first cable in the EA range to feature individually enameled strands of wire in a woven Litz technique.
 The concept is that geometry of the wiring would have a reduced skin and proximity effect thus reducing resistance, particularly on high-frequency performance.